fiveladdercon/launchpad/docs/support/fields.md

 Custom Field Types
 ==================

-To spacecraft, the executable, field types are just strings.
+To the spacecraft executable field types are just strings.
 To the verilog engine, however, a field type needs to translate into a verilog implementation.
-Hence the verilog engine dictates the set of field types supported, not spacecraft, the executable.
+Hence the verilog engine dictates the set of field types supported, not the spacecraft executable.

 The verilog engine has several [predefined types][1], but the engine is built with an object oriented architecture that allows adding custom